National Security Scholars Program

 - CERTIFIED TRANSCRIPT OF GRADES—a certified transcript of grades and credits from the I-Fund member institution you are attending.
 Additionally, students who transferred to an I-Fund member institution may be required to submit a certified transcript of grades and credits from the transferring institution.
 (Please request transcripts early to avoid delays.)

-- Apply online for an NSA internship prior to 19 October so that you are recorded in their system.
+- Apply online for an NSA internship prior to 15 October so that you are recorded in their system.
 THIS IS MANDATORY.
 You wil find the link to the application here.
 NSA Summer Intern Program.
-Use code 30001037.
+Use code 1134954. * Please add the following text to either the 'Objective' or 'Summary' field in the application: "Applying for the National Security Scholarship Program (NSSP)"

 - Deadline for submitting application is October 16, 2020.